MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 6 - Create the continuous export job

+Now, you can create a continuous export job with managed identity authentication.

-Use the [.create-or-alter continuous-export](create-alter-continuous.md) command to create the continuous export job.
-To use your managed identity for authentication, set the `managedIdentity` property using the syntax relevant to the type of managed identity you created.
+To do so, create the job with the [.create-or-alter continuous-export](create-alter-continuous.md) command, and set the `managedIdentity` property using the relevant syntax:

 * For a system-assigned managed identity, use `managedIdentity=system`.
-* For a user-assigned managed identity, use `managedidentity={objectId}` in which `objectId` is the object ID of the user-assigned managed identity.
+* For a user-assigned managed identity, use `managedidentity=<objectId>` in which `<objectId>` is the object ID of the user-assigned managed identity.

 ## Next steps